 A thorough plan should be in place to ensure a safe construction site, employing the latest best practice to meet all legislative requirements for running track construction.

 Groundworks are undertaken to prepare the land and provide that all important foundation for the new track.
 This will follow the necessary surveys, reports and designs approved in the design and planning stage and includes work such as earth excavation and stripping topsoil.

-The design of drainage will differ depending on whether the surface of the running track being constructed is porous or non-porous.
+The design of drainage will differ depending on the chosen surface type, i.e. whether you are constructing a porous or non-porous running track.
 Appropriate drainage systems will be implemented to support the chosen track type and ensure that poor weather won’t compromise performance.

 6. Sub-base and base

 As with the drainage system, the design and materials used in any sub-base or base will depend on the type of track being constructed, for example a porous polyurethane track will generally be laid over a rubber granule base, supported by a a porous aggregate sub-base.

 Whilst many running track surfaces have inherent shock absorbency in the materials used, sandwich tracks utilise an additional EPDM layer, which provides enhanced shock absorbency and life span when compared to porous systems.

 There are variety of surfaces to choose from, such as a porous track system, sandwich track system or full polyurethane (full PU) system.
 We can advise which is best suited to you based on the level of use, competition requirements and cost.

 Ancillary equipment includes items like hurdles, hammer and discuss netting, as well as the construction of fencing, floodlighting, spectator areas and pavilions.

 Get in touch with us to discuss your running track construction.